openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 ``--limit <limit>``
   Maximum number of servers to display.
 If limit
   == -1, all servers will be displayed.
-If limit is bigger than 'osapi_max_limit' option of
+If limit is bigger than 'CONF.api.max_limit' option of
-  Nova API, limit 'osapi_max_limit' will be used instead.
+  Nova API, limit 'CONF.api.max_limit' will be used instead.

 ``--changes-since <changes_since>``
   List only servers changed after a certain